-- All pilot lights must be extinguished and appliances and their ignitors turned off while refilling the fuel tank or propane tank. - Never smoke while refilling vehicle fuel tank or propane gas tank. - Avoid inhaling exhaust gases produced by burned gasoline, diesel fuel, or propane gas in items such as the range, chassis engine, generator engine, refrigerator, furnace, and water heater.
+- All pilot lights must be extinguished and appliances and their ignitors turned off while refilling the fuel tank or propane container. - Never smoke while refilling vehicle fuel tank or propane gas container. - Avoid inhaling exhaust gases produced by burned gasoline, diesel fuel, or propane gas in items such as the range, chassis engine, generator engine, refrigerator, furnace, and water heater.
 They contain carbon monoxide, which is an odorless, colorless, and poisonous gas.

-Propane cylinders shall not be placed or stored inside the vehicle.
-Propane cylinders are equipped with safety devices that relieve pressure by discharging propane to the atmosphere.
-Failure to comply could result in death or serious injury.
+Do not place propane cylinders inside the vehicle.

+Propane cylinders are equipped with safety devices that relieve excessive pressure by discharging propane to the atmosphere.

+Propane gas is highly flammable.
+Can lead to a fire or explosion and result in death or serious injury.